Uplink Control

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.

-The weight field is used to determine how load is distributed across a set of uplinks that have been grouped together into a single link control.
-If all upinks in the link control have the same weight, the end-users will be assigned to the uplinks in an simple round-robin (uniformly distributed) fashion.
+The weight field is used to determine how load is distributed across a set of uplinks that have been grouped together into a single Uplink Control.
+If all uplinks in the Uplink Control have the same weight, the end-users will be assigned to the uplinks in a simple round-robin (uniformly distributed) fashion.
 If the uplinks have different weights, end-users are assigned to uplinks in a distribution that uses the uplink weight as a ratio with respect to the sum total of the weights.
-For example, if a link control has two uplinks associated with it and the weights of the uplinks are 2 and 5, 28% (2/7) of the end-users will be will be assigned to the first link and 72% (5/7) of the end-users will be assigned to the second link.
+For example, if an Uplink Control has two uplinks associated with it and the weights of the uplinks are 2 and 5, 28% (2/7) of the end-users will be assigned to the first link and 72% (5/7) of the end-users will be assigned to the second link.

 The ping targets field associates ping targets with this uplink.
 Ping targets are used to determine the health of the uplink.
-When all of the associated ping targets are not reachable via an ICMP ping, the uplink is marked as down until at least one of the ping targets responds.
+When all of the ping targets associated with the given uplink fail, i.e., are not reachable via an ICMP ping, the uplink is marked as down until at least one of the ping targets recovers and responds to the ICMP pings.

 The note field is a place for the administrator to enter a comment.
 This field is purely informational and has no bearing on the configuration settings.